bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

   ```
   `webdav:checkout/auto-loader-<version>.js`
   ```
-  Prepending `webdav:` indicates that the URL is in the remote WebDAV directory.
+  Prepending `webdav:` Indicates that the URL is in the remote WebDAV directory.
 It will treat `/content` as the root WebDAV directory.

   ![custom-checkout-0](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/custom-checkout-0.png "Custom Checkout")